dantyddk/dantyddk.github.io/_posts/2025-01-01-Machine-Learning-October-2024-1.md

 layout: post
 title: UoE - Machine Learning October 2024 A
 subtitle: Understand the applicability and challenges associated with different datasets for the use of machine learning algorithms.
-categories: Assignment
+categories: EL-Activities
-tags: [UoE, discussion, essay]
+tags: [UoE, discussion, Module E-Portfolio Learning Activities]
 ---
 ---
 ## Initial Post